NlightNFotis/nlightnfotis.github.io/about.md

 permalink: /about/
 ---

-I am Fotis Koutoulakis (Φώτης Κουτουλάκης, in Greek), a Greek Scientist and Engineer residing in Oxford, England.
+I am Fotis Koutoulakis (Φώτης Κουτουλάκης, in Greek), a Computer Scientist, Engineer and Mathematician residing in Oxford, England.

+*I am currently open to employment opportunities*.

-I am currently working as a Senior Software Engineer at [Diffblue](https://www.diffblue.com)'s open source team, working on maintaining [CBMC](https://github.com/diffblue/cbmc).
-My day to day work is in C++ and Rust.
+Most recently I was a Senior Software Engineer at [Diffblue](https://www.diffblue.com)'s open source team, where I was working on maintaining [CBMC](https://github.com/diffblue/cbmc).
+My day to day work was in C++ and Rust.

 My primary background in Computer Science is PLT (Programming Language Theory).
 I have also expanded into adjacent fields (Software Verification, Formal Methods, etc).